NlGBOB/bloxd-scheduler/README.md

 };
 ```

-It's time to build your custom game.
+It's time to build your own custom game.